 The SCO, Force and FARS operate through adhering to their Corporate Governance Frameworks.
 They are interrelated systems that bring together an underlying set of legislative requirements, governance principles and management processes to deliver a set of goals.
 The Frameworks have been aligned to the CIPFA Delivering Good Governance Guidance Notes for Policing 2016 and agreed by the SC.
-The Accountability and Internal Control Structures for delivery of governance arrangements by the SCO can be seen in Appendix B.
+The Accountability and Internal Control Structures for delivery of governance arrangements by the SCO can be seen in Appendix B the internal structures associated Staffordshire Police and Staffordshire Fire & Rescue can be found within their Annual Governance Statement.